dpthibodeau/596E-individual/README.md

 2. The RescueBox application is the easiest way to use the model and can be found [here](https://github.com/UMass-Rescue/RescueBox-Desktop).
 Instructions on how to use it and register our server are present in the link given.

 3. There is also a CLI for running this model straight from a terminal session.
 From the project directory, you may run cli.py.
 On my machine, I included the direct path to the correct python installation: `<path_to_correct_python_conda_installation>/python cli.py`.
 Arguments to the CLI are listed below:
-   --input-dir: Directory containing your input images (required)
+   --input-dir: Directory containing your input images (required)<br>
-   --output-dir: Directory where results will be saved (required)
+   --output-dir: Directory where results will be saved (required)<br>
-   --single-person: Only process the first detected person in each image (optional)
+   --single-person: Only process the first detected person in each image (optional)<br>
    --no-images: Don't save the processed images with annotations (optional)

 Example usage of the CLI using the included test images and saving to an outputs folder: